preetiksank/WSO-SHELL/README.md

 # WSO-SHELL

-# 🔒 WSO Shell - Educational Version (For Legal Pentesting Only)
+# 🔒 WSO Shell - New and FULL Version !!

 ⚠️ **DISCLAIMER**
 This project is strictly intended for **educational and ethical purposes** only.